binkley/modern-java-practices/README.md

 ## Use Gradle or Maven

-Projects using Ant should be updated.
-The choice between Maven and Gradle depends on the team, and other factors.
-Ant is outdated, and does not support modern tooling.  **Consider Ant builds no longer supported, and a form of [Tech Debt](https://www.martinfowler.com/bliki/TechnicalDebt.html).**
+The choice between Gradle and Maven depends on the team, and other factors.
+Ant is outdated, and does not support modern tooling.  **Consider Ant builds no longer supported, and a form of
+[Tech Debt](https://www.martinfowler.com/bliki/TechnicalDebt.html).**

+Projects using Ant **should migrate**.
+It is true that Ant is well-maintained (latest version dates from September 2020).
+However, you will spend much effort in providing modern build tooling, and effort in migrating is repaid by much smaller work in integrating modern tools.
+Data point: consider the number of [Stackoverflow](https://stackoverflow.com/) posts providing Gradle or Maven answers to those for Ant.

 There are alternative build choices for specific projects and circumstances such as [Buck](https://buck.build) (related to [Bazel](https://bazel.build)),